Mental Health for Healthcare Providers

 Resilience in Stressful Events (RISE) is a training program that teaches you how to set up a peer-to-peer support program in your hospital and how to teach a multi-disciplinary team of hospital volunteers how to respond and support a team member involved in an unanticipated patient event, stressful situation, or patient-related injury.

-The RISE Program is a Johns Hopkins resilience and mental health program for healthcare workers during COVID-19.
+The RISE Program is a Johns Hopkins resilience and mental health program for healthcare workers.

 Healthcare Providers